taskcluster/taskcluster-rfcs/rfcs/Create-object-service.md

 # Motivation

-* We want to pay less, so we want to be able to store things in different regions and clouds
+* We want to pay less, so we want to be able to store things in different regions and clouds, particularly:
+  * We want to be able to switch from AWS to any other cloud provider with ease
+  * We want to be able to manage ingress traffic from other cloud providers
+  * We want to be able to temporarily cache artifacts in a given provider where they might be needed repeatedly (e.g. builds for testing)
 * We want the Queue to be easier to understand, develop and maintain
+* We want better object handling (including security, integrity and de-duplication) without increasing complexity of the Queue codebase
 * We want object management to be easier to understand, develop and maintain
-* We want better object handling (including security, integrity and de-duplication) without increasing complexity of the Queue codebase

 # Details